 You will act with limited autonomy, under direction or supervision, within defined guidelines.
-You will be able to take responsibility for the nature and quality of outputs and operate in a range of varied but predictable contexts that require the use of a specified range of techniques and information sources.
-You will be able to identify principles and concepts underlying theoretical frameworks and begin to identify personal strengths and weaknesses.
+You will be able to take responsibility for the nature and quality of outputs and operates in a range of varied but predictable contexts that require the use of a specified range of techniques and information sources.
+You will be able to identify principles and concepts underlying theoretical frameworks and begin to identify personal strengths and weaknesses

-Upon completion of Level 4 you will be able to:
+Upon completion of level 4 you will be able to:

-- 1. Recognise the responsibility which all construction disciplines have in designing, creating and maintaining a sustainable built environment.
-(KU KTS) - Demonstrate a broad knowledge and understanding of the principles that underpin the study of construction, specifically in relation to simple building forms.
+- Recognise the responsibility which all construction disciplines have in designing, creating and maintaining a sustainable built environment (KU KTS) - 2.
+Demonstrate a broad knowledge and understanding of the principles that underpin the study of construction, specifically in relation to simple building forms.
 This knowledge base will comprise key theories and concepts of building design, building science, construction technology, site surveying and data analysis.
 (KU KTS) - 3.
+Demonstrate a broad knowledge and understanding of the main procedures associated with the procurement, design and construction of simple building projects.
+(KU GA) - 4.
+Recognise the need to consider health, safety and welfare issues at all stages of construction projects from inception through to the management of completed buildings.
+(KU KTS) - 5.
 Demonstrate an awareness of the context in which the construction industry and its associated professions operate, including social, economic, legal and cultural influences.
-(KU GA) - 4.
+(KU GA) - 6.
 Collect numerical data from observations, surveys, measuring equipment and published sources, record the data accurately, manipulate the data using established principles, and present the findings using standard classifications.
-(KU KTS) - 5.
+(KU KTS) - 7.
 Undertake simple research tasks with guidance, to collect and categorise ideas and information which are presented in a standard format.
-(GA KTS ) - 6.
+(GA KTS) - 8.
 Communicate in a clear and concise manner by producing material in an appropriate format, with sources acknowledged and referenced.
-(GA PPP) - 7.
+(GA PPP) - 9.
 Use appropriate information technology applications to enter, edit and save data, including text, images, numerical and graphical data.
 (GA KTS)